albinocordeiro/kiwirail/README.md

 Objective is to provide APIs for:
   1. computing distance along a given route
-  2. counting the number of possible routes between two towns
+  2. counting the number of possible routes between two towns with the option of three different flavours of contraints on the number of stops/distance traveled
-  3. shortest route between two towns
+  3. The length of the shortest route between two towns

 Api 1. is basically a traversal along a given path on the graph while accounting edges distances (cost) Api 2. is, according to my initial intuition is a modifided BFS (Breath First Search) where different paths a counted